danieltjw/aifutures/README.md

     - no one right way of doing things
         - less extreme ideologies
     - less bullying and harassment of people who are different
-        - less need for excessive control over others
         - make someone appear dangerous, crazy or weird to encourage and justify harassment or fixing
+        - less need to use the lives of others as entertainment as their expense
 - more freedom and choices
     - we restrict our freedoms in the name of productivity
         - rigid rules and social caste